regenrek/nujek/docs/content/en/nujek-storyblok/packages.md

 position: 4
 ---

 The `@nujek/storyblok` packages will install some useful nuxt modules to quickstart your project.
+This will help your development workflow.

 ## storyblok-nuxt

 **Package:** [`storyblok-nuxt`](https://github.com/storyblok/storyblok-nuxt)

 This is the official storyblok nuxt.js module to connect your app with storyblok cms.